 Many women have stood in line holding a pregnancy test, whether it’s for a friend or a “friend.”
 It doesn’t matter who is peeing on the stick: if a pregnancy test is being bought, it’s like you can feel the panic in the air.
 Once you saw that positive pregnancy test, you might have felt a surge of anxiety.
 It’s as if your stomach dropped to your feet and nothing in life makes sense.
 You may hope it’s all a dream and that you’re not really pregnant.
-Anxiety, fear, and even anger are all normal feelings when dealing with unplanned pregnancy.
-For the next few mornings, you wake up with the realization that it wasn’t a dream and you’re really pregnant.
+Anxiety, fear, and even anger are all normal feelings when dealing with an unexpected pregnancy.

 You might be pressured by your friends and family who have strong opinions about what you should do.
 You may feel afraid and confused.
 If you’re in an unplanned pregnancy, take a quick breath.
 Step away from all your emotional overload.

 Here are 7 things that no one tells you about dealing with unexpected pregnancy, and that we want you to know.
 If you’re feeling unsure of how to deal with unplanned pregnancy, here are some thoughts to consider before you make any decisions.

 - No one can tell you what you should do

 People will give you their opinions, of course, but NO ONE can tell you how your decisions will affect your life.
 No matter how much Googling you do, it can’t predict your future.
 But if you can turn off the noise from others’ opinions, you may realize your heart already knows which choice is best for you.